AlexsLemonade/refinebio-js/general-instruction-npm.md

 :link: [Releasing Projects on Github](https://docs.github.com/en/repositories/releasing-projects-on-github)

 > A Git tag is similar to a [Git reference](https://docs.github.com/en/rest/git/refs), but the Git commit that it points to never changes.
 Git tags are helpful when you want to point to specific releases.
 These endpoints allow you to read and write [tag objects](https://git-scm.com/book/en/v2/Git-Internals-Git-References#Tags) to your Git database on GitHub.
-The Git tags API only supports annotated [tag objects](<(https://git-scm.com/book/en/v2/Git-Internals-Git-References#Tags)>), not lightweight tags.
+The Git tags API only supports annotated [tag objects](https://git-scm.com/book/en/v2/Git-Internals-Git-References#Tags), not lightweight tags.

-A new relase can be created manually using the Web Interface, or setup a workflow to automatically create a new release upon [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) prefixed with **v**, for instance.
-[See Step &#10125; Managing a npm Package with Github Actions]().
+A new relase can be created manually using the web interface, or setup a workflow to automatically create a new release upon [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) prefixed with **v**, for instance(see [Step &#10125; Managing a npm Package with Github Actions]()).

 <br/>